George Peabody: Biography

-In February 1867, on one of several return visits to the United States, and at the height of his financial success, Peabody was suggested by Francis Preston Blair, an old crony of President Andrew Jackson and an active power in the smoldering Democratic Party as a possible Secretary of the Treasury in the cabinet of President Andrew Johnson.
+In February 1867, on one of several return visits to the United States, and at the height of his financial success, Peabody was suggested by Francis Preston Blair, an old crony of President Andrew Jackson and an active power in the smoldering Democratic Party, as a possible Secretary of the Treasury in the cabinet of President Andrew Johnson.
 At about the same time, Peabody was also mentioned in newspapers as a future presidential candidate.
 Peabody described the presidential suggestion as a "kind and complimentary reference", but considered that, at age 72, he was too old for either office.

 Business

 While serving as a volunteer in the War of 1812, Peabody met Elisha Riggs, who, in 1814, provided financial backing for what became the wholesale dry goods firm of Riggs, Peabody & Co.
 The firm specialized in importing dry goods from Britain.
 Branches were opened in New York and Philadelphia in 1822.
 Riggs retired in 1829, and the firm became Peabody, Riggs & Co., with the names reversed as Peabody became the senior partner.

 Peabody first visited England in 1827 to purchase wares, and to negotiate the sale of American cotton in Lancashire.
 He subsequently opened a branch office in Liverpool, and British business began to play an increasingly important role in his affairs.
-He appears to have had some help in establishing himself from Sir William Brown, 1st Baronet, of Richmond Hill and James Brown, sons of another highly-successful Baltimore businessman, the Irishman Alexander Brown (founder of the venerable investment and banking firm of "Alex.
-Brown & Sons" in 1801), who managed their father's Liverpool office, opened in 1810.
+He appears to have had some help in establishing himself from Sir William Brown, 1st Baronet, of Richmond Hill and James Brown, sons of another highly-successful Baltimore businessman, the Irishman Alexander Brown (founder of the investment and banking firm of Alex.
+Brown & Sons in 1801), who managed their father's Liverpool office, which opened in 1810.

 In 1837, Peabody took up residence in London, and the following year, he started a banking business trading on his own account.
-The banking firm of "George Peabody and Company" was not, however, established until 1851.
-It was founded to meet the increasing demand for securities issued by the American railroads, and – although Peabody continued to deal in dry goods and other commodities – he increasingly focused his attentions on merchant banking, specializing in financing governments and large companies.
+The banking firm of George Peabody and Company was not, however, established until 1851.
+It was founded to meet the increasing demand for securities issued by the American railroads, and, although Peabody continued to deal in dry goods and other commodities, he increasingly focused his attentions on merchant banking, specializing in financing governments and large companies.
 The bank rose to become the premier American house in London.